 Some progress on legal education reform was achieved.
 The law on individual educational paths was adopted, enabling an overhaul of legal education standards.
-Requirements for admission of law students were strengthened.
-Government started removina pre-higher education institutions from the legal education system.
+Requirements for admission law students were strengthened.
+Government removing pre-higher started education institutions from the legal education system.
 The first Unified State Qualification Exam was held for law graduates, albeit exempting graduates of law enforcement universities.
-Ukraine should separate legal education and law enforcement training, and should strengthen and unify legal education standards, admission, licencing and funding rules, while increasing the focus on EU law, practical legal skills and integrity.
+Ukraine should separate legal education and law enforcement training, and should further strengthen and unify legal education standards, admission, licencing and funding rules, while increasing the focus on EU law, practical legal skills and integrity.